By: Vanessa M.

 Fig 15

 Follow the instructions that follow and select the best option that suits your business.
-Once you have completed all the steps above, scroll down and continue to the final steps.

 Final Steps: